gracious-tech/copy.church/src/articles/1cor9/index.md

 1 Corinthians 9 is embedded within Paul's admonishment to the Corinthians regarding food sacrificed to idols (chapters 8-10).
 Many incorrectly assume that Paul has gone off on a tangent and miss that chapter 9 is integral to his overall argument regarding food sacrificed to idols.

 While Paul acknowledges that we have the "right" to eat whatever we like, he admonishes that such a right should not always be exercised (8:9).
-He then goes on in chapter 9 to give an example from his own ministry of how he also must give up his rights regarding finance at times.
+He then goes on in chapter 9 to give an example from his own ministry of how he also must give up one of his rights at times (the right to finance).

 The following terms are used in chapter 9 without much clarification from Paul as to what they are referring to, so it is important to read them in the overall context of the letter:

- * __"free / ἐλεύθερος"__ &mdash; Should be understood to refer to being free from others to do as you please.
-Paul uses it earlier in the letter to refer to slaves being free from their masters (7:21), and a woman being free to marry whoever she likes (7:39).
+ * __"free" (as in freedom) / ἐλεύθερος__ &mdash; Paul uses this term earlier in the letter to refer to slaves being free from their masters (7:21), and a woman being free to marry whoever she likes (7:39).
+Thus, when used in 9:1 and 9:19 he is not referring to his salvation but rather being free from obligation to others, free to do as he pleases.[^free]

- * __"right / ἐξουσία"__ &mdash; Critiquing the concept of "rights" is part of the purpose of Paul's letter.
+ * __"right" / ἐξουσία__ &mdash; Critiquing the concept of "rights" is part of the purpose of Paul's letter.
 In earlier chapters he makes clear that one's "rights" are not always justified but can be detrimental to the gospel, in regards to sexual immorality (6:12) and food sacrificed to idols (8:9).

- * __"boast / καύχημα"__ &mdash; Paul mentions "boasting" throughout both letters to the Corinthians.
-He is very critical of human boasting (1:29), redirects it to boasting about God instead (1:31), and also uses it sarcastically throughout 2 Corinthians.
-In 1 Corinthians 9:15 he also uses it sarcastically to refer to the humbling of himself by not claiming his rights, which is how he also refers to it in 2 Corinthians 11:7.
+ * __"boast" / καύχημα__ &mdash; Paul mentions "boasting" throughout both letters to the Corinthians.
+He is very critical of human boasting (1:29), redirects it to boasting about God instead (1:31), and also uses it sarcastically throughout 2 Corinthians (especially 2 Cor 11-12).
+In 1 Corinthians 9:15 he also uses it sarcastically.[^sarcastic] While others really do boast, Paul instead humbles himself by not claiming his financial rights.[^humble]

- * __"reward / μισθός"__ &mdash; Earlier in the letter Paul talks about God rewarding people for their service (3:8,14), and so too Paul sees his reward for preaching as being the privilege of serving his God rather than being rewarded with financial "rights" (9:18).
+ * __"reward" / μισθός__ &mdash; Earlier in the letter Paul talks about God rewarding people for their service (3:8,14), and so too Paul himself seeks reward from God rather than payment from men.
+While others may get a financial reward when preaching of their own initiative (9:17), Paul's "reward" ironically is to get to preach for free (9:18) and be rewarded by his master instead.

 ## 1 Corinthians 9 expanded

 In light of this understanding, let's go through 1 Corinthians 9, with parenthetical expansions to help smooth out the flow of Paul's argument.
-We'll use the Berean Standard Bible simply because [it's free](/initiatives/bibles/), but these comments also work for any of the major translations.
+These expansions work for any of the major translations, so feel free to apply them to your preferred translation.

 The intention here is to help us recall what Paul means by terms, applying what we know from the context.
 We'll start from the last verse of chapter 8 for context: